 2 tablespoons sweet rice flour, or gluten-free cornstarch

 1/2 cup water, or milk or white wine

 When the roasted turkey is done cooking, pour pan juices into a 2-cup measuring cup or bowl.

 Add salt and pepper to taste.
-Serve immediately.

-- If you are using cornstarch for thickening, add more by first whisking two tablespoons of cornstarch with 2 tablespoons of cold water.
+- If you are using cornstarch for thickening, add more by first whisking 2 tablespoons of cornstarch with 2 tablespoons of cold water.
 This is called making a "slurry" and will prevent the cornstarch from clumping when added to the hot gravy.
 Gradually whisk into the gravy to desired thickness.

 How to Store and Freeze

 - Store any leftover gravy in an airtight container, and put in the refrigerator for up to two days.